-Course Code Course Name Cate- gory L Т P J Credit Year of Introduction 23EEL3ME SOLAR AND WIND ENERGY CONVERSION SYSTEMS VAC 2 1 0 0 3 2023
+Course Code Course Name Cate- gory L Т Р J Credit Year of Introduction 23EEL3ME SOLAR AND WIND ENERGY CONVERSION SYSTEMS VAC 2 1 0 0 3 2023 i) COURSE OVERVIEW: This course aims to impart the knowledge of renewable energy sources as sustainable development.
+The students will be familiarised with the major aspects of solar and wind energy conversion systems.
+This course also aims at providing the fundamental information in modelling the energy conversion systems.

 CO1 Explain the basics of solar energy conversion systems.
 Understand CO2 Explain the principle behind solar thermal systems and its applications.
-Understand СОЗ Apply the design aspects of solar photovoltaic systems in sizing its components.
+Understand CO3 Apply the design aspects of solar photovoltaic systems in sizing its components.
 Apply CO4 Outline the concepts involved in wind energy systems.
 Understand CO5 Classify various Wind Energy Conversion and Wind Electric Generation Systems and discuss the issues with hybrid energy conversion systems.
 Understand